Melodi3D/CVToolkit/README.md

   <img src="CVtoolKit.png" width="250" alt="customcvkit Logo">
 </p>

-# CV Toolkit
+# CVToolkit
-CV ToolKit is a Maya tool designed to expedite the creation of custom CV-based controls and modeling landmarks.
+CVToolKit is a Maya tool designed to expedite the creation of custom CV-based controls and modeling landmarks.
 This is an expanded version of my original landmarkTool project.

 # Software Used
 Autodesk Maya 2025 • Python • PySide6 • Qt Designer • Adobe Photoshop